Valar-Systems/MorningRope/hardware/README.md

 Next, pull the curtain panel that is not attached and move it so it so both curtains are in the center and touching.
 Tighten the blue arrow screw.

 Both curtains should now be attached to the string and open/close together.

+## 9. Reset home position

+Once the curtains are both in the center, open up the browser settings and press the "Set Zero" button located at the very bottom of the page

+## 10. Adjust motor parameters

+COMING SOON